 Compensation for participating in the program

 LAs receive stipends for participating in the program.
 Currently, to be an LA is not an employed position at the university; it is participation in a grant, which is paid as a stipend.
 The amount of this stipend is approximately equivalent to $10/hour.
 The total amount varies depending on how many program components an LA chooses to participate in at the start of the semester.
 Students may also hold positions of employment in addition to being an LA.
 In particular, LAs are encouraged to apply to be employed as Laboratory Instructional Assistants.

-LAs are supported with funding from the National Science Foundation, PhysTEC, and the Halliburton Foundation, as well as from the physics department, the College of Science and Engineering, and the Office of the Provost.
+LAs have been supported with funding from the National Science Foundation, PhysTEC, and the Halliburton Foundation, as well as from the physics department, the College of Science and Engineering, and the Office of the Provost.